+The prep school uses its own framework to determine attainment, instead of the national framework.

-In the prep division, the school measures attainment using national curriculum tests.
-Results in 2015, the only year for which they are available, were well above the national average for maintained primary schools.
-At GCSE, in the years 2013 to 2015, performance has been above the national average for maintained schools.
-In the sixth form, A-level results in the years 2013 to 2015 have been above the national average for sixth formers in maintained schools.
+At GCSE in the years 2015 to 2016, performance has been well above the national average for maintained schools.

+In the sixth form, A-level results in the years 2015 to 2016 have been above the national average for sixth formers in maintained schools.